- Approx Cost:

-- A laptop is of benefit for this course
+- A laptop is essential for this course

-Students need to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or by negotiation with the HOLA.
+Students are expected to have achieved one internal Achievement Standard in a Level 1 Social Science or English course or discuss their suitability with the HOLA.

 - Course Outline:

-A multi-disciplinary subject that covers art, history, literature and philosophy of the Greek and Roman world.
+A multi-disciplinary subject that covers art, history, literature and philosophy of the ancient Greek and Roman world.
+Students study four topics:

-Classical Studies provides the opportunity to gain up to 22 credits.
-Two internal assessments totalling 12 credits and 2 external assessments totalling 10 credits.
+Classical Studies provides the opportunity to gain up to 20 credits; two internal assessment total of 12 credits and two external assessments total of 8 credits.

 - Where Does It Lead:

-Tertiary studies and careers in fields as diverse as foreign affairs, trade and industry, archaeology, law, architecture, drama, museums and art galleries, journalism and teaching.
+Year 13 Classical Studies and then tertiary studies.
+Classical Studies is beneficial for a wide range of careers in fields as diverse as foreign affairs, trade and industry, archaeology, law, architecture, drama, museums and art galleries, journalism and teaching.